PhD, associate professor, Polish Academy of Sciences

-Irene Camerlink is assistant professor at the Department of Animal Behavior and Welfare of the Institute of Genetics and Animal Biotechnology of the Polish Academy of Sciences.
+Irene Camerlink is associate professor at the Department of Animal Behavior and Welfare of the Institute of Genetics and Animal Biotechnology of the Polish Academy of Sciences.

 She obtained a PhD in Animal Sciences (animal genetics and adaptation physiology) from Wageningen University, Netherlands, in 2014.